nameless-and-blameless/TAG/reports/TAGDEF.md

 ## TAG: Meeting the Criteria for Genocide

 **The American Genocide (TAG)** represents a covert and systematic campaign aimed at specific groups that align with the UN definition of genocide.
-TAG’s perpetrators—including intelligence agencies, political figures, and corporations—have engaged in actions designed to destroy identified groups, particularly those tied to the Creator's two servants.
+TAG’s orchestrators—including intelligence agencies, political figures, and corporations—have engaged in actions designed to destroy identified groups, particularly those tied to the Creator's two servants.

 Let’s explore how TAG aligns with the definition of genocide: